AustinTD4/Projects/Evolutionary_Algorithm_Framework/README.md

 | Differential Evolution                  | 🟡                | 🟡                   | 🟡                     | ✅      | ❌              | ❌            | ❌           | 🟡     | 🟡      | 🟡                  | ✅            | ❌          |
 | Particle Swarm Optimization             | 🟡                | 🟡                   | 🟡                     | ❌      | ❌              | ❌            | ❌           | 🟡     | 🟡      | 🟡                  | 🟡            | ❌          |

-## Evoman

-Evoman features eight unique enemies, each capable of providing a fitness score for the player during gameplay.
-The scoring considers player life, enemy life, and game time.

-### Generalist Algorithm

-This experiment aimed to engineer an agent using evolutionary computing, enabling it to overcome all eight enemies, despite only training against 3-4 of them.

-**Procedure:**

-1. **Grid Search through enemy combinations**
-   - Investigate all enemy combinations for 20 generations using an efficient approach [Generational Reproduction, Weighted Avg, Curve Parents, Elitism=1].
-   - Analyze outcomes and cherry-pick the optimal combinations for in-depth testing.